Aladdin 3477

-Aladdin 3477 is a media franchise based on a trilogy of live-action science fiction adventure films written and directed by Star Wars artist Matt Busch, and distributed by Buffalo 8, a Bondit company.
+Aladdin 3477 is a media franchise based on a trilogy of live-action science fiction adventure films written and directed by Matt Busch, and distributed by Buffalo 8, a Bondit company.
 It is loosely based on the Aladdin and the Magic Lamp tale from One Thousand and One Nights ("The Arabian Nights"), and stars Erik Steele, Christi Perovski, Aaron Golematis, Lin Zy, Jon Rick, and Jerry Hayes.

 Story

 Setting

-Set in the year 3477, Aladdin 3477 is an epic, cyberpunk adventure based on the Arabian Nights tale Aladdin and his Wonderful Lamp, taking place throughout Asia.
-The year 3477 is an inside reference to Matt Busch's Star Wars TK number for being an Honorary Member of the 501st Legion of Stormtroopers, as well as leet for "Matt" if you turn each number sideways.
+Set in the year 3477, Aladdin 3477 is a cyberpunk adventure based on the Arabian Nights tale Aladdin and his Wonderful Lamp, taking place throughout Asia.
+The year 3477 is an inside reference to Matt Busch's Star Wars TK number for being an honorary member of the 501st Legion of Stormtroopers, as well as leet for "Matt" if you turn each number sideways.

 Plot

 In a futuristic Hong Kong, an orphaned con artist named Aladdin dreams of living among the elite.
-Alongside his loyal, hovering robot, Fidgi, he and his sidekick pull off daring heists with smooth charm and sharp wit.
+Alongside his loyal, hovering robot, FIDGI, he and his sidekick pull off daring heists.
 His life changes the moment he sneaks into a posh spa and glimpses Princess Kamala Shivali, India's royal celebrity whose beauty captivates him instantly.

 The mask of Lochan Shyamal, the Nano Dragon posing as Grand Vizier to the Sultan.

 Aladdin escapes royal guards, but can't shake the memory of the princess.
 Kamala, however, returning to India is a prisoner in her own palace under the iron hand of Lochan Shyamal, the scheming Grand Vizier with plans to overthrow the Sultan with his mastery of Nanotechnology.

 Later, when Aladdin is drawn into a perilous mission to recover a legendary lamp in the Kingdom of Cambodia, he is reluctantly paired up with Oomi, a fearless young vagabond whose mischief derails his every move.
 Their journey reveals more than either expected when they encounter a mysterious sage who claims to be the legendary Jinn of Wisdom.
 Aladdin is skeptical, dismissing the claim and promise of a wish that could change his world.

 As they venture back, the mismatched team weave through the neon landscapes of Thailand where Aladdin faces a troubled past he hoped to leave behind.
 Amidst narrow escapes, he is forced to make a choice: pursue the allure of power and prestige or embrace the unwavering loyalty of Oomi, whose friendship might be the most valuable treasure Aladdin has ever known.